7 Cleaning Mistakes That Leave Your House Germy

 Mistake: You use dirty sponges

 Your sponge could contain 320 million disease-causing bactera.
 When you’re cleaning, that bacteria could transfer from the sponge to your hand, then to your mouth or eyes and make you sick.
 To kill the germs before you start your chores, nuke a wet sponge for two minutes.
 Your sponge is just one of many surprisingly germy kitchen items you never think to clean.
+Here are more surprisingly dirty kitchen items.

 Mistake: You don’t clean your mattress